Quantum K-theory Chevalley formulas in the parabolic case: Quantum -theory Chevalley formulas in the maximal parabolic case

 Let $A$ be a generic $w$-admissible subset in $\A(w,\Gamma(k))$.
 Given the structure of the $(-\varpi_k)$-chain $\Gamma(k)$ in~\eqref{omegakchain} and Lemma~\ref{paredge}, we can see that a quantum step in a path $\Pi(w,A)$ must correspond to the transposition $\alpha_k=(k,k+1)$, which is the last one in $\Gamma(k)$.
 All other steps are Bruhat covers of the form specified in Lemma~\ref{paredge}~(1).
 Moreover, the structure of $\Gamma(k)$ combined with the fact that $w\in W^J$ imply that $A$ contains at most one root labeling a Bruhat cover in $\Pi(w,A)$ of the following forms: $(i,\,\cdot\,)$ for each $i\le k$, and $(\,\cdot\,,j)$ for each $j>k$.
 All these facts will be used implicitly.

-By Deodhar's criterion for the Bruhat order on the symmetric group~\cite[Theorem~2.6.3]{babccg}, we can see that $w\ge\lfloor s_\theta\rfloor=23\cdots kn1(k+1)\cdots(n-1)$ if and only if $w(k)=n$ and $w(k+1)=1$.
+By Deodhar's criterion for the Bruhat order on the symmetric group~\cite[Theorem~2.6.3]{babccg}, we can see that $w\ge\lfloor s_\theta\rfloor=[2, 3, \ldots, k, n, 1, k+1, \ldots, n-1]$ (in one-line notation) if and only if $w(k)=n$ and $w(k+1)=1$.
 Thus, we consider the following cases; whenever there are terms to be canceled, we describe the sign-reversing involution mentioned above.

-{\em Case} 1: $w(k)<n$.
+\emph{Case} 1: $w(k)<n$.
 Let $q>k+1$ be such that $w(q)=w(k)+1\le n$.
 We pair every $A$ containing $(k,k+1)$, but not $(k,j)$ with $j>k+1$, with $A':=A\cup\{(k,q)\}$.
 It is clear that $A'$ is also $w$-admissible, and in fact the root $(k,q)$ is the predecessor of $(k,k+1)$ in $A'$.
 Moreover, we have

 as well as ${\rm down}(w,A)={\rm down}(w,A')$ and ${\rm wt}(w,A)={\rm wt}(w,A')$.
 The latter property is a consequence of the fact that all the affine reflections in the definition of ${\rm wt}(w,\,\cdot\,)$ in \cite[Equation~(12)]{lnscfs} fix $\varpi_k$; for more details, see~\cite[Corollary~8.2]{lapawg} and the discussion preceding it.
 Finally, as the cardinalities of $A$ and $A'$ differ by $1$, their contributions to the parabolic Chevalley formula for $G/P_{J}$ have opposite signs.
 We have thus proved that the involution $A\leftrightarrow A'$ is sign-reversing.